 All the electricity generated is to be used by the sports centre, who purchase the electricity from CCEL under a power purchase agreement.
 This saves the centres significant costs as the price per unit is much lower than the grid price paid to their electricity supplier.
 The saving in CO2 over the life of the project is estimated to be 560 tonnes based on the present electricity generating mix.
 The income from the centre, plus a small feed in tariff subsidy, provides an income for CCEL of approx. £7,000 per year.
 Solar panels work by transferring some of the energy in light to electrical energy and operate completely pollution free.
 They require only one inspection per year just to check the system over but as there are no moving parts there is no ongoing maintenance.

 The commissioning was marked at Christleton Sports Centre by visits from Chester MP, Chris Matheson and CWAC councillors Richard Beacham and Matt Bryan, who all enthused about the project and how it will contribute to sustainable energy provision.
-Others present were Mark Swaffield of Brio Leisure, Dave Houston and Brenda of Genfit Ltd and Graham Booth, Matt Clegg and Joanne Sparke of CCEL.
+Others present were Mark Swaffield of Brio Leisure, Dave Houston and Melanie Grant of Genfit Ltd and Graham Booth, Matt Clegg and Joanne Sparke of CCEL.

 Chris Matheson MP, an advocate of community based enterprises, said: